Medical Doctor Jobs at University of North Carolina at Chapel Hill with Visa Sponsorship

 Which visa types does UNC Chapel Hill commonly use for Medical Doctor roles?

-The most common visa types for Medical Doctors at UNC are H-1B, J-1, and TN (for Canadian and Mexican physicians).
+The most common visa types for Medical Doctors at UNC are H-1B, J-1, and TN visa (for Canadian and Mexican physicians).
 For physicians pursuing long-term employment, UNC also supports EB-2 and EB-3 Green Card sponsorship through PERM.
 J-1 is frequently used for research and academic medicine positions, while H-1B is preferred for clinical attending roles.

 What qualifications does UNC Chapel Hill expect for Medical Doctor positions?